robbalmbra1/AlexaBasicTemplate/README.md

 Basic template and interactive frontend for ask CLI.

-Run `ask init` to login to your amazon account viayour browser, if you havent got ask, install it `npm install -g ask-cli`.
+Run `ask init` to login to your amazon account via your browser, if you havent got ask, install it `npm install -g ask-cli`.

 Then Download and run FrontEnd.sh, once run answer the questions, this will generate the needed files to deploy the skill.